Dental Appointments : COVID 19 Practice Information

 Arriving at the Practice

 When you attend the Practice, we will welcome you and ask you to place all personal belongings into a perspex box.
 The front door will remain locked during your appointment however we cannot accept liability for personal items so please limit what you bring into the building.
+You will be asked to wear a face covering while you are in the Practice.

 We will take your temperature with a no touch thermometer.
 If your temperature is above 37.8’C you will be unable to enter the surgery and will be asked to return home and self-isolate as per current government guidelines.